nanditaradha/Project_Predicting_Bike_Sharing_Patterns/README.md

     * An output layer that combines the results of the last hidden layer and produces the prediction (classification or regression).
     The layers in the neural network being fully connected means that every node in every hidden layer processes information from all nodes from the previous layer.
 In the first     hidden layer, this means processing the input data; in subsequent hidden layers, this means processing, combining data from previous hidden layers.
 Then when this is all         done, the network checks its accuracy against known samples and backpropagates prediction error, gradually changing the weights between nodes in the network until ample         accuracy is achieved.
 This is how a neural network can identify complex relationships in datasets.

     In this particular case, the dataset presented a quite complex time series with several, and also partially cyclical fluctuations.
-I utilized only 1 hidden layer and 10         nodes to capture the variability of demand.
+I utilized only 1 hidden layer and 10         nodes to capture the changes.
 In the end, as can be seen in the notebook, the prediction is quite accurate for most of the time periods, with a slight dimness around the         Festive Season.
 This is due to the fact that the training data didn't include much information of previous Festive Seasons and as such, couldn't train properly for this         scenario.

     Finally I built the Neural Network in addition to implementing both the forward pass and backwards pass through the network.
 I also set the hyperparameters: the learning         rate, the number of hidden units, and the number of training passes.